Frequently Asked Questions about Using the HPC Cluster

 - How do I create/edit a text file?

-- How do I create a PBS file?
+- How do I create a SLURM file?

 - Can I use the local storage on a compute node?

 - How do I specify which account to submit a job to?